TaskRatchet/clients/apps/TaskRatchet.com/site/help/faq.md

 ### Why doesn't TaskRatchet have \[feature\]?

-TaskRatchet is built and maintained by a single developer, so I may plan to have certain features that I just haven't had the time to build yet.
-Or, maybe I haven't thought of the feature yet!
-Email me at support@taskratchet.com with any ideas, suggestions, or feedback.
-I love hearing your ideas!
+TaskRatchet is built and maintained by two part-time developers, so we may plan to have certain features that we just haven't had the time to build yet.
+Or, maybe we haven't thought of the feature yet!
+Email us at support@taskratchet.com with any ideas, suggestions, or feedback.
+We love hearing your ideas!

-You can also suggest and vote for ideas [here](https://taskratchet.consider.it/), though I would recommend that you also email me, since I keep a separate record of missing features and the users who want them.
+You can also suggest and vote for ideas [here](https://taskratchet.consider.it/), though we would recommend that you also email us, since we keep a separate record of missing features and the users who want them.

 ## Payments